jekyll/jekyll/site/_docs/upgrading.md

 ### Custom Config File

 Rather than passing individual flags via the command line, you can now pass an entire custom Jekyll config file.
 This helps to distinguish between environments, or lets you programmatically override user-specified defaults.
 Simply add the `--config` flag to the `jekyll` command, followed by the path to one or more config files (comma-delimited, no spaces).

 #### As a result, the following command line flags are now deprecated:

 * `--no-server`
-* `--no-auto`
+* `--no-auto` (now `--no-watch`)
-* `--auto` (now `--watch` and `--no-watch`, defaults to `--watch`)
+* `--auto` (now `--watch`)
 * `--server`
 * `--url=`
 * `--maruku`, `--rdiscount`, and `--redcarpet`